I have been promising to do this blog post for what feels like years now.

 Next, list all of your previous jobs in chronological order.

-Yachting related positions, including daywork come first & then move onto land experience.
+Yachting-related positions, including daywork, come first & then move onto land experience.
 Write a least 2-3 FULL sentences about each position you held.
-Go into depth about all hospitality (service, food & beverage, housekeeping, laundry & floristry), organization, administration skills that you have learnt whilst on the job.
+Go into depth about all hospitality (service, food & beverage, housekeeping, laundry & floristry), organisation, administration skills that you have learned whilst on the job.

 When sharing about your yachting experience, write out the following:

-Date’s Onboard (left side of page), Name of Vessel (centre of page), Position Held (right side of page)
+Date’s Onboard (left side of the page), Name of Vessel (centre of page), Position Held (right side of the page)